Mississippi State vs. Vanderbilt NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Mississippi State has combined with its opponents to put up more than 51.5 points in four of six games this season.
+- Mississippi State has combined with its opponents to score more than 51 points in four of six games this season.

-- The two teams combine to score 39 points per game, 12.5 less than the over/under in this contest.
+- The two teams combine to average 39 points per game, 12 less than the over/under in this contest.

-- This contest's over/under is 11.5 points fewer than the 63 these two squads combine to give up per game in 2021.
+- The 63 points per game these two squads have allowed to opponents this season are 12 more than the 51 over/under in this contest.

-- The Bulldogs and their opponents have scored an average of 55.3 points per game in 2021, 3.8 more than Saturday's total.
+- Bulldogs games this season feature an average total of 55.3 points, a number 4.3 points higher than Saturday's over/under.

 Mississippi State Stats and Trends

-- So far this season Mississippi State has two wins against the spread.
+- Thus far this year Mississippi State has two wins against the spread.

-- The Bulldogs have yet to cover the spread this season when favored by 23 points or more.
+- The Bulldogs have been favored by 21 points or more one time this season and have not covered the spread in any of them.

-- Mississippi State's games this year have hit the over on two of six set point totals (33.3%).
+- Mississippi State's games this year have gone over the point total two times in six opportunities (33.3%).

-- In games that Mississippi State churns out over 449.9 yards, the team is 0-2 against the spread and 0-2 overall.
+- In games that Mississippi State picks up over 449.9 yards, the team is 0-2 against the spread and 0-2 overall.

-- The Bulldogs have 10 turnovers this season, equal to the number of takeaways for the Commodores.
+- The Bulldogs have 10 giveaways this season, while the Commodores have 10 takeaways .

 - Find the latest spread and moneyline odds for Mississippi State at SISportsbook.